Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Military and Restricted Airspace

-Nellis Air Force Base, Creech Air Force Base, Nevada Test and Training Range, Tonopah Test Range, NAS Fallon, Nevada National Security Site cover enormous swaths of Nevada.
-Flying into national defense airspace is federal crime under 49 U.S.C. § 46307: up to 1 year federal prison and Title 18 criminal fine (up to $100,000).
-All pilots must check B4UFLY app and UAS Facility Maps before launching outside metro areas.
+Nellis and Creech Air Force Bases, Naval Air Station Fallon, Tonopah Test Range, Nevada Test and Training Range, and Nevada National Security Site cover enormous portions of the state.
+Flying into these areas violates 49 U.S.C. § 46307 (federal crime: up to 1 year federal prison, fines under Title 18 up to $100,000 for individuals).
+Always check B4UFLY and UAS Facility Maps before launching outside urban areas.

 For complete federal regulations, see our Federal Regulations page.